danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 ##### Pros

 - Ability to investigate logs
+- Troubleshooting can be done immeadiately
-- Logging and monitoring can be set up to alert us to noteworthy changes
+- Logging and monitoring can be set up to alert us to noteworthy changes.
 - The server resources are cheaper and will allow us to have more powerful databases at a lower cost.
 - Ability to split out databases such that one database having issues doesn't